jmadron/Richmond_Then_Now/README.md

 }
 ```

-"erasing" parts of the canvas overlay is done by setting a circle under the mouse to trasnparent, [this process.](http://jsfiddle.net/ArtBIT/WUXDb/1/)
+"erasing" parts of the canvas overlay is done by setting a circle under the mouse to transparent, [this process.](http://jsfiddle.net/ArtBIT/WUXDb/1/)